Skip to content

 Clery Campus Safety Act Compliance

-We know the issue of campus safety play a major role in selecting a high education institution for students and parents.
-The law requires colleges and universities receiving federal funding to prepare, publish, and distribute, by October 1 of each year, campus safety and security policies and crime statistics for the preceding calendar year.
-SMSU publishes the Annual Fire Safety and Security Report and makes it available upon request and is located online.
+We recognize that campus safety plays a significant role in students' and parents' decisions about selecting a higher education institution.
+The law requires colleges and universities receiving federal funding to prepare, publish, and distribute campus safety and security policies and crime statistics by October 1 of each year for the preceding calendar year.
+Southwest Minnesota State University publishes the Annual Fire Safety and Security Report, which is available upon request and online.
 The Department of Education is responsible for Clery Act compliance and enforcement.

 In 1990, Congress enacted the Crime Awareness and Campus Security Act of 1990 (Title II of Public Law 101-542), which amended the Higher Education Act of 1965 (HEA).
 This act required all postsecondary institutions participating in HEA’s Title IV student financial assistance programs to disclose campus crime statistics and security information.
 The act was amended in 1992,1998, 2000, 2013, and 2024.
 The 2024 amendment renamed the law the Jeanne Clery Campus Safety Act in memory of a student who was slain in her dorm room in 1986 at Lehigh University.
 It is generally referred to as the Clery Act.